Chief Executive Officer

 Josh holds an MBA from Thunderbird, The School of Global Management, and a BA from the University of Pennsylvania.

-Tatiana Rivest plans and manages The Collider events as well as private rentals.
+Tatiana Rivest plans and manages The Collider events.
 Tatiana serves as the key contact and planner for the wide variety of groups who use The Collider’s space for events.

 Tatiana holds over 7 years of event management experience and has previously served as Events Manager for The North Carolina Arboretum as well as Special Events Coordinator for The Museum of Fine Arts, Houston.